Tenant Pay Less Upfront

 - The cost of the Zero Deposit Guarantee is not returned to you at the end of your tenancy or offset against any claim by the landlord.

 - If you dispute your landlord’s claim and our expert evaluation partner finds in your landlord’s favour, we will settle with them and then seek reimbursement from you.
 Failure to pay us at this stage will result in us passing your debt to a debt collection agency which may incur further costs for you and could affect your credit rating.

 - There is a annual admin fee of £17.50 per tenancy collected every year by Direct Debit from the first anniversary until the end of the tenancy.

 Costs At A Glance

-Initial fee: A one off fee for your Zero Deposit Guarantee of One week’s rent
+Initial fee: A one off set up fee of £49 plus for your Zero Deposit Guarantee of One week’s rent

 Tenant replacement fee: If / when a new tenant joins the tenancy agreement, they pay a one off fee to join the Guarantee. £40 per tenant